Metro-Lun/MathsMatrix/README.md

 * Change a single value in the matrix
 * Change all values to a specific number
 * Randomize the values
+* Determine if a matrix is the Identity matrix

-### Matrix inversibility
+### Matrix inversibility (for 2x2 matrices only)
-* Calculate the determinant of a 2x2 matrix
+* Calculate the determinant of a matrix
-* Determine if a 2x2 matrix is invertible or not
+* Determine if a matrix is invertible or not
+* Determine a matrix's inverse
 ### Matrix operations
 * Sum of two matrices
 * Product of a number and a matrix